 Then, it leverages the html2text library to convert the webpage’s content to text and return it to the Agent for processing.

-The SkyScanner Tool
+The Kayak Tool

 from crewai_tools import tool